ramonvermeulen/nvim-config/README.md

 # nvim-config
+Recently started experimenting with neovim (not for all languages yet).
-Repository to store my neovim configuration
+This repository contains my personal neovim configuration (e.g. plugins, keymaps, etc.).

+Should be cloned into: `~/.config/nvim`